DavidPowell/OpenModes/doc/install.rst

 ---------------------
 The following software packages are the absolute minimum to run OpenModes:

-- python 2.7, or any version after 3.3 (3.6 recommended)
+- python version at least 3.3 (3.7 recommended)
 - numpy (1.10.0 or later)
 - scipy
 - `gmsh`_ (3.x or later)